jimb245/2PiWireGuardVPN/README.md

 - Private network with wifi and ethernet port
 - VNC client on a wired or wireless device

-The server doesn't require the onboard wifi of the Pi 3 so a Pi 2 could be substituted.
+The server doesn't use the onboard wifi of the Pi 3 so a Pi 2 or Pi 3 Model B+ could be substituted.
+The access point could be done with a Model B+ but setting up its newer wifi isn't covered here..

 ## Setup